Professional Indemnity Forum

 Presenters

-Robert Crittenden, Principal, Meridian Lawyers
+Robert Crittenden, Principal and Practice Group Leader, Meridian Lawyers

 Alex Haslam, Principal, Gilchrist Connell